How to Reduce Competition with Comparison Chart Copy

 Your product should be the first (far left), center, or last (far right) column in the chart.
 This fits standard design principles, and it’s where users have grown accustomed to looking.

 Avoid ostentatious design differentiators like screaming read circles and slash marks unless aggressive, direct marketing fits with your brand.
+A content brief will help you clarify ambiguity.

 #1 Blended copy